DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 One of the best nights to head here is on Saturdays and Sundays when they have karaoke.
 Also, look out for the “Quick Dates” speed dating-type events on Thursdays.

 The Village Cafe is open daily (except Mondays) from 4 pm until 10 pm (1 am on weekends), and it is located at Cra.
 8 #64-29 in Chapinero.

 Well… this bar really stood out for us.
 Why?
 Whilst some bars take on a circus-y vibe, others decorate themselves in gay iconography; this one adorned itself with a space-like vibe!
 With geometric shapes fitted into the furnishing, such as zigzagging staircases and balcony handles, to UFO-shaped lighting fixtures, we were literally taken out of this world by the atmosphere at Punto 59.

 The drinks were pretty decent too, but honestly, we were more taken by the gorgeousness of the staff and patrons.
-A really fun night out and another one of our favourites gay bars in Bogota alongside El Recreo de Adan.
-We also loved that this is one of the few places other than Theatron that has a late licence on weekends when it's open until 6 am.
+A really fun night out and another one of our favorite gay bars in Bogota alongside El Recreo de Adan.
+We also loved that this is one of the few places other than Theatron that has a late license on weekends when it's open until 6 am.

 Punto 59 is open daily from 6 pm to 3 am (and until 6 am on weekends).
-It is is located at Cra 13 # 59 24 Int 6 in Chapinero.
+It is located at Cra 13 # 59 24 Int 6 in Chapinero.

 Theatron De Película